mkoohafkan/mkoohafkan.github.io/_posts/2017-05-31-using-sockets-to-talk-to-python-from-r.md

-I decided to stick with blocking sockets, because I want the Python code to operate like a part of the R script and not force the user to script for asynchronous serever connections (keep it simple!).
+I decided to stick with blocking sockets, because I want the Python code to operate like a part of the R script and not force the user to script for asynchronous server connections (keep it simple!).
 One requirement for me was that the code had to work with both Python v2 and v3, so I had to be wary of module imports and code formatting (mostly with respect to print statements and [io](https://docs.python.org/3/library/io.html) vs